dearmahmud/dearmahmud.github.io/_pages/about.md

 <div id="academic-journey" style="display: none; text-align: justify;">

 My academic journey began at <strong>KIIT University</strong> in India, where I earned both my Bachelor’s and Master’s degrees in Electronics and Telecommunication Engineering.
 During my time at KIIT, I was honored with the Chancellor’s Gold Medal for achieving the highest CGPA and the Founder’s Gold Medal for securing the first position in my Master’s program.
+Then, I received my Doctor of Philosophy (PhD) in Information and Communication Technology from the Norwegian University of Science and Technology (NTNU), Norway, in 2025.
 These accolades fueled my passion for research and set the foundation for my future endeavors.

 I have had the privilege of expanding my horizons through international collaborations and research experiences.
 As a Visiting Researcher at <strong>Brno University of Technology</strong> in the Czech Republic, I delved into the fascinating world of Design and Process Engineering, further enriching my expertise in automation and sensor technologies.
 My research has led to the publication of numerous papers in prestigious journals such as <strong>IEEE Sensors Journal</strong>, <strong>ACS Sensors</strong>, and <strong>IEEE Access</strong>, where I explore topics ranging from molecularly imprinted polymer-based sensors to adaptive antenna impedance matching and physical-layer security in MIMO-OFDM systems.